Hikes with benefits

 When I go on a hike, especially if I don't know the area well, I like to tag along with naturalists.
 Thanks to them, I've learned all kinds of interesting things.

 He also told amusing anecdotes about the Bill Clintonesque appetites of bears (fried chicken, bacon, pastries) and their tendency to run off with the Girl Scouts' pancake mix.
-Since that visit, Sprague has found a bear den; now, he's offering off-trail Stick Your Head in a Bear Den hikes.

 On the North Shore for the smelt run in mid-May, I went on a Superior Hiking Trail Association hike from the Knife River.
 Duluth naturalist Dave Benson went along, pointing out a beaver dam, a cluster of wild leeks, a broadwing hawk.
 He also showed us the round galls formed by insects on woody stems; now, whenever I see one, I think of him.